Exploring DORA – a 5-step guide to compliance

 What is the scope of DORA?

-DORA harmonises the rules around operational resilience for the financial sector, applying to 20 different types of financial entities and ICT (Internet and Computer Technologies) third-party service providers.
+DORA harmonises the rules around operational resilience for the financial sector, applying to 20 different types of financial entities and ICT third-party service providers established in the EU, including authorised AIFMs (registered AIFMs are not in scope).
+Entities not headquartered in the EU might be exposed to DORA if part of their Group operates within the EU.
 It entered into force on 16 January 2023 and will apply as of 17 January 2025.

 The regulation covers ICT risk management principles, digital operational resilience testing, reporting of major ICT-related incidents, and oversight of critical third-party providers.